No nukes? Ukraine-Russian war will shape world’s arsenals

 “And lo and behold, a few years later, get to 2011, you saw what happened,” said Braut-Hegghammer, now a University of Oslo nuclear and security strategy professor.

 What happened was NATO, at U.S. urging, intervened in a 2011 internal uprising against Gadhafi.
 A NATO warplane bombed his convoy.
-Rebels captured the Libyan leader, sexually abused him, and killed him.
+Rebels captured the Libyan leader, tortured him and killed him.

 In Iraq, the U.S. played a central role in forcing Saddam Hussein to give up his nuclear development program.
 Then the U.S. overthrew Saddam in 2003 on a spurious claim he was reassembling a nuclear weapons effort.
 Three years later, with Iraq still under U.S. occupation, Saddam plunged through a gallows.